There are many powerful catalysts in the market: The Progressive Corporation (PGR) can be one of them - The Dwinnex

 Ratios:

-Our analysis of PGR’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 234.94 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 15.49.
+For a better understanding of PGR, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 237.60 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 15.66.
 In the meantime, Its Debt-to-Equity ratio is 0.45 whereas as Long-Term Debt/Eq ratio is at 0.45.

 Upgrades & Downgrades